 The Blues Jean Bar: Drinking Wine and Trying on Clothes

-I flew home from San Jose, California last night with designer jeans that I didn’t have on the flight up that morning.
+I flew home from the Bay Area last night with designer jeans that I didn’t have on the flight up that morning.
 And no, my fiancé is not going to exasperatedly ask me why I felt compelled to purchase another pair of jeans when our wedding is right around the corner.
-Instead, I got them as part of a corporate outing to Blues Jean Bar in San Jose – one of the perks of my job as a sometimes media buyer.
+Instead, I got them as part of a corporate outing to Blues Jean Bar in San Jose — one of the perks of my job as a sometimes media buyer.

-I don’t get to travel much for my job – ironic as I work for a travel company, but the trips typically get taken by my boss – so when I do get to ravel for work I relish being out of the cubicle and in a new city.
+I don’t get to travel much for my job -– ironic as I work for a travel company, but the trips typically get taken by my boss -– so when I do get to travel for work I relish being out of the cubicle and in a new city.
 Part of my setting today involved wine, cookies, and jeans.

 One of the publishers I work with rented out Blues Jean Bar for a couple hours and took my co-workers and I there for an afternoon unlike any I’d ever had before.